sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 - A shot with increasing frame width.

-- A video moving away from subject.

-- A shot widening its perspective.

 - A video with expanding frame size.

+- The shot size increases over time.

-- A shot pulling back from subject.
+- The shot size changes from a close-up to a wider view.

+- The framing shifts from a smaller to a larger shot size.

+- The video expands from a tight shot to a wider composition.

+- The shot gradually or abruptly moves from a narrow to a broader perspective.

 </details>